algebra-520/Accretive-Tokens/README.md

   → https://github.com/ERC520
 - Internal audit & enhancements for AI/art use cases
   → Morpheus community contributors (2025)
-- First 100 Morpheus contributors received 21 mint whitelist spots each as a permanent thank-you
+- First 100 Morpheus contributors received 21 mint spots each as a permanent thank-you

 ### Contract Addresses (will be added after deployment)